wago-enterprise-education/cc100_vscode_programming_interface/README.md

 # Visual Studio Code and WAGO Programming Interface for WAGO CC100

 This Image contains Visual Studion Code as a webservice for the WAGO CC100 Compact Controller.
 It uses the wago_cc100_python module to easily access the inputs and outputs of the WAGO CC100.
-In addition, it provides the WAGO Programming Interface to control the inputs and outputs directly via a web interface.
+In addition, it provides the CC100 Programming Interface to control the inputs and outputs directly via a web interface.

 **This repository is a development repository that was created as part of a student project and is not regularly maintained.
 It is neither a stable version nor an official repository of WAGO GmbH & Co.
 KG.**